g0t4/mcp-server-commands/README.md

 An MCP server to run commands and includ the output in chat history.

-### ⚠️  Warning
+> [!WARNING]

-Be careful what you ask this server to run, also might be wise to only approve "once" for each command so you can review it first!
+> Be careful what you ask this server to run!
+> In Claude Desktop app, use "Approve Once" (not "Approv for chat") so you can review each command before running it.
+> Permissions are dictated by the user that runs the server.
+> DO NOT run with `sudo`

 ## Tools